ronadabasha/companies-app-nextjs/README.md

 ### app - in this folder are included:

-- ceos folder - for ceos routing
+- ceos folder - for ceos page
-- companies folder - for companies routing
+- companies folder - for companies page
-- in the page.tsx I did a redirection to ceos page, because no time to create an Home Page
+- in the page.tsx I did a redirection to ceos page, because no time to create a Home Page
 - is added provider.tsx for DataProvider.

 ### components - in this folder are included: